mandylatham/Angular-Tipo-Webapp/src/app/g/public/docs-site/content/reference_manual/index.md

 $tipo gives the object data that is in context in the detail view.
 This feature is not to be used in list view.

-## Actions as Field

-TipoActions can be added on a screen anywhere by simply adding them as field types and positioning them in a given location.
-This is to allow users to perform contextual actions with data within a field group as an example.

 ## GIT Repository Integration